 Big Mana

 I’m sure you’ve caught onto the theme by now.
-Doing things makes for fun games, and Big Mana decks do big things.
-Playing extra lands, building up mana rocks, and then casting the most significant, scariest thing possible is a very pure way to play MTG.
+Doing things makes for fun games, and big mana decks do big things.
+Playing extra lands, building up mana rocks, and then casting the most significant, scariest thing possible is a pure way to play MTG.
 Additionally, decks like this often run smoothly since they rarely have problems getting enough mana out.

 Control